HMS Splendid (P 228)

 (All times are zone -1) 0945 hours - Sighted a floatplane in the expected direction of an enemy convoy.
 A few minutes later smoke was seen.
 Altered course towards.

-1007 hours - Sighted a convoy made up of two medium seized merchant ships escorted by two torpedo boats and several aircraft bearing 051 degrees.
+1007 hours - Sighted a convoy made up of two medium-sized merchant ships escorted by two torpedo boats and several aircraft bearing 051 degrees.
 Started attack.

 1114 hours - In approximate position 37°38'N, 11°02'E fired four torpedoes at the largest merchant ship.
 Range was 1000 yards.
 A hit and sinking was claimed but this was not the case as HMS P 212 (Lt.
 J.H.
 Bromage, DSC, RN) later attacked the same convoy.

 No counter attack followed on HMS P 228's attack.
 The convoy attacked was made up of the Italian merchant Honestas (4960 GRT, built 1920) and the Italian tanker Castelverde (6958 GRT, built 1921).
 The escorting torpedo boats were the Italian Ardito and Fortunale.
-(2)
+They were on a trip from Trapani to Tunisia.

 17 Dec 1942